snoglobe/snoglobe/README.md

 ## Mason M
-I'm just an enthusiast, low-level stuff and kernel things are my best areas.
-I also do gamedev.
+I'm just an enthusiast.
+I just fuck around when I'm bored.

 ## About Me

-Casually building software and learning about thing I'm passionate about.
+Casually building software and learning about things I'm passionate about.

 ## Projects